Queensland Cultural Centre: Queensland Art Gallery (QAG)

 The Queensland Art Gallery (formerly Queensland National Art Gallery), was established in 1895.
 The gallery had many locations and moved to its present location at the Queensland Cultural Centre in South Bank in 1982.
 The gallery offers 4,700 square feet of exhibition space and includes a water mall, fountains, water sculptures, an outdoor area and gardens.

 The Queensland Art Gallery, a three-story building with extensive landscaped plazas and gardens, stands on the north side of Melbourne Street and northeast of the Whale Mall pedestrian mall.
 Over two levels of parking (Levels 1 and 2), the building houses two floors of public exhibition galleries and associated administrative offices (Levels 3 and 4) and one floor of administrative offices, art conservation workshops, and collections storage (Level 5).

 The building and its plazas/gardens are integrated: large internal galleries are visibly connected to the external sculpture gardens, and planter boxes are integrated into the structure internally and externally.
 On the river side of the QAG is a large landscaped plaza with apartment lawns, raised concrete beds, and rectangular concrete slabs that slope down to the river in a steep landscaped embankment.
 The plazas/gardens include sculptures and fountains by major Australian artists such as Approaching Equilibrium (Anthony Pryoro), Pelicans (Leonard and Kathleen Shillam), Sisters (Ante Dabro), Leviathan Play (Rob Robertson-Swann), and Offshoot (Clement Meadmore).

 The original main entrance to the gallery is on the waterfront.
 An entrance on the southeast corner is the main access for pedestrians coming from the city across the Victoria Bridge.
 The "Robin Gibson Entry," a curved glass structure that opens from SLQ/GOMA Plaza, is now the main entrance.
 Upon entering the building, visitors are drawn to the central orientation area, the Watermall.

-The color and material palette of the gallery is restrained and consists mainly of white-painted concrete coffered ceilings and plasterboard walls, large-scale sand-colored concrete walls and travertine floors.
+The colour and material palette of the gallery is restrained and consists mainly of white-painted concrete coffered ceilings and plasterboard walls, large-scale sand-coloured concrete walls and travertine floors.
 The different floor coverings are important to the function of the galleries: large areas in the general access areas are covered with large travertine slabs; travertine also runs in narrow bands along the walls to prevent the paintings from touching; there is a lot of wood flooring.
 The building has original furniture designed by Robin Gibson and Partners.